 Gregory Strauss, Sr.

-PresidentGreg is the Vice President of Sales & Business Development for AB Mauri Fleischmann’s.
+PresidentGreg is Senior Vice President - AB Biotek.
 He is a second generation American, whose his father emigrated from Berlin in 1952.
-Also, both of his mother’s parents emigrated from Germany to the US after World War I. Greg has lived in Bonn and Stuttgart and now speaks German at home with his two children, both of whom are students at the GSA.
+Also, both of his mother’s parents emigrated from Germany to the US in the 1920's.
+Greg has lived in Bonn and Stuttgart and now speaks German at home with his two children, both of whom are students at the GSA.
 Greg holds a Bachelor’s degree (with concentrations in Marketing and German) and a Master’s degree from Washington University in St. Louis.
 He is also on the board of the St. Louis Sports Commission.

 Vice PresidentJim is a shareholder in the commercial litigation department at Polsinelli PC, a 700-attorney law firm with fourteen offices across the country.
 Jim's grandmother (who spoke German) sparked his interest in the language, and he started learning German while in college, including five months at the University of Heidelberg in Germany.
 After Jim graduated from law school at the University of Iowa, his two young children reignited his interest in exploring his German heritage.
 He is currently a student in the Advanced Conversation class at GSA, and his daughter and son both attend the school.
 Jim is also the President of the German American Heritage Society, and a member of the German Cultural Society.